mongodb/docs-realm/source/includes/note-sync-state-complete.rst

 .. note:: Subscription State "Complete"

-   The subscription set state called "complete" does not mean "sync is done" or "all documents have been synced".
-"Complete" means:
+   The subscription set state "complete" does not mean "sync is done" or "all documents have been synced".
+"Complete" means the following two things have
+   happened:

    - The subscription has become the active subscription set that is currently being synchronized with the server.